FMLA Benefits & Protections

 - Terminating an employee during, or at the conclusion of, approved FMLA leave.

-If you believe your rights under the FMLA have been violated, please contact the Hankey Law Office today to find out what rights may be available to you.
+If you believe your rights under the FMLA have been violated, please contact Hankey Marks & Crider today to find out what rights may be available to you.
 You may also submit an online inquiry form by clicking on the “Employment Law” tab.
 All initial consultations are free, and cases are taken on a contingency fee basis.
 This means you do not pay any attorney’s fees until your case is resolved.

-Please note that the Hankey Law Office maintains this webpage as a service for informational purposes only.
+Please note that Hankey Marks & Crider maintains this webpage as a service for informational purposes only.
 Use of this webpage does not create an attorney client relationship.